dovydasglb/SpringBootAPI/README.md

 By default, the application will run in test mode which connects to the H2 database.
 You can change this by modifying application properties file (explained in database setup section).

+Important!
+If you want to use MySQL database, make sure to terminate any previous connections first, create a new `springbootproject` database and only then run application with `dev` profile (detailed in MySQL database setup section).

 <details>
 <summary><b>Run the application as a .jar file</b></summary>